 Note.
-Timeline may vary depending on PT or FT, BSN-PhD or MSN-PhD, when cognates offered, dissertation design and implementation, and life events.
+Timeline may vary depending on PT or FT, BSN-PhD or MSN-PhD, when electives are offered, dissertation design and implementation, and life events.
 Graduate Studies has timelines on their webpage.

 \= see full details in Handbook and GS Webpages.